ethereum-optimism/supersim/README.md

 - [License](#license)

 ## Overview
-Supersim allows developers to start multiple local Layer 2 chains with one command, and coordinates message passing and asset transfer between these chains.
+Supersim allows developers to start multiple local evm nodes with one command, and coordinates message passing and asset transfer between these chains, following the Superchain interoperability spec.

 Supersim is a lightweight tool that simulates an interoperable Superchain environment locally.
 It does not require a complicated devnet setup and is run using cli commands with configuration options that fall back to sensible defaults if they are not specified.
 Each chain is an instance of [anvil](https://book.getfoundry.sh/reference/anvil/).